masasakano/sub_object/.github/README.md

 where SubObject should be replaced with the name of your child class that inherits {SubObject}.
-If this value is true or false, such a warning is issued or suppresed, respectively, regardless of the value of the global variable `$VERBOSE`.
+If this value is true or false, such a warning is issued or suppressed, respectively, regardless of the value of the global variable `$VERBOSE`.

 ### Instance methods